Do you need to present an idea of business operations or operational expenditures, so-called OPEX?

 A strategy is a common topic I often see in company presentations of all kind.
 Typically those are business plans, board presentations or investor pitches.
 The strategy defines general actions over the course of several years.
 The challenge is how to quickly and neatly make a strategy illustration in your document?
 What image to choose?

-Today I want to share a nice example how a rather technical topic can be illustrated by simple diagram.
+Today I want to share a nice example of how a rather technical topic can be illustrated by a simple diagram.